BanementI/random-repos/README.md

 - [NoDeletedMessages](https://github.com/Mega-Mewthree/BetterDiscordTrustedUnofficialPlugins) - See messages even after they've been deleted.
 - [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file.
 - [CutTheCord](https://gitdab.com/distok/cutthecord) - Alternative Discord client for Android.
+- [FetchCord](https://github.com/MrPotatoBobx/FetchCord) - Grabs your OS info and displays it as a rich presence.

 ### Research & Proof of Concepts
 - [Apple_Bleee](https://github.com/hexway/apple_bleee) - Experimental PoC that shows what an attacker gets from Apple devices if they sniff Bluetooth traffic.